Vanderbilt Commodores football: Consensus All-American

-Vanderilt has had seven consensus All-Americans in their history.
+Vanderbilt has had seven consensus All-Americans in their history.
 In 2016, Zach Cunningham became the first unanimous All-American in Vanderbilt's history.

 All-Southerns

 Conference recognition

 Vanderbilt Commodores personnel, including coaches and players, have received recognition from the Southeastern Conference for their performances on the football field.

 Most Valuable Player

-Five Vanderbilt players have been awarded Most Valuable Player, with three of them being awarded over a six year span to Commodores.
+Five Vanderbilt players have been awarded Most Valuable Player, with three of them being awarded over a six-year span to Commodores.

 Offensive Player of the Year

 One Vanderbilt player has won Offensive Player of the Year honors.

 Freshman of the Year

 Two players have won Freshman of the Year while at Vanderbilt.

 Best Blocker

 One Commodore has won Best Blocker, doing so twice.

 Best Wide Receiver

 Coach of the Year

-Five Vanderbilt coaches have won Coach of the Year honors over the past century.
+Six Vanderbilt coaches have won Coach of the Year honors over the past century.

 Future opponents

+Conference opponents

+From 1992 to 2023, Vanderbilt played in the East Division of the SEC and played each opponent in the division each year along with several teams from the West Division.
+The SEC will expand the conference to 16 teams and will eliminate its two divisions in 2024, causing a new scheduling format for the Commodores to play against the other members of the conference.
+Only the 2024 conference schedule was announced on June 14, 2023, while the conference still considers a new format for the future.
+The 2025 conference schedule was announced on March 20, 2024, in which teams will play the same opponents in 2025 that they played in 2024, with sites changed for equal home and away competition over the course of the two seasons.